facebook/react-native-website/docs/images.md

 | imageSizeLimit | number | Yes      | Image cache size limit. |
 | totalCostLimit | number | Yes      | Total cache cost limit. |

-Based on the code above the single image size limit would be set to 4 MB and the total cost limit would be set to 200 MB.
+In the above code example the image size limit is set to 4 MB and the total cost limit is set to 200 MB.